Rob Van Dam: Personal life

 Szatkowski is of Belgian and Polish ancestry.
 Szatkowski married Sonia Delbeck on September 6, 1998, the couple separated in December 2015.
 In July 2016, Delbeck filed for divorce from Szatkowski.
 The divorce was finalized in May 2018.
 In 2016, Szatkowski began dating fellow professional wrestler Katie Forbes.
-In 2021 Forbes and Szatkowski had gotten married.
+In 2021, Forbes and Szatkowski had gotten married.
+In June 2025, Forbes and Szatkowski announced they are expecting twins, due in 2026.

 Cannabis

 Szatkowski is an advocate for the legalization of cannabis.
 He has discussed the topic in various media, including on MSNBC where he debated former U.S. "drug czar" Barry McCaffrey.
 Szatkowski is also a consumer of cannabis, believing it to be an athletic enhancer.
-His personal affinity for cannabis has been reflected in his wrestling persona, including his use of the phrase "RVD 420 means I just smoked your ass."
+His personal affinity for cannabis has been reflected in his wrestling persona, including his use of the phrase "RVD 4:20 means I just smoked your ass."

 In 2020, Szatkowski established and licensed his name to RVDCBD, a cannabinoids company specializing in CBD and cannabis paraphernalia.
-In 2021 he was named chairman of United American Petroleum Corp (UAPC), a shell company that acquired RVDCBD and seeks to acquire other cannabis properties.
+In 2021, he was named chairman of United American Petroleum Corp (UAPC), a shell company that acquired RVDCBD and seeks to acquire other cannabis properties.

 2006 arrest

 On July 3, 2006, The Ironton Tribune reported that Szatkowski and Terry Brunk (known as Sabu) had been arrested on the previous evening on U.S. Route 52 in Hanging Rock, Ohio.
-Szatkowski had been stopped for speeding by an Ohio State Highway Patrol trooper, who discovered that he was in possession of 18 grams of marijuana and five Vicodin pills, while Brunk was in possession of drug paraphernalia and nine tablets of Testolactone.
+Szatkowski had been stopped for speeding by an Ohio State Highway Patrol trooper, who discovered that he was in possession of 18 grams of marijuana and five Vicodin pills, while Brunk was in possession of drug paraphernalia and nine tablets of testolactone.
 Both Szatkowski and Brunk were released after posting bail, and were scheduled to appear in Ironton Municipal Court on July 6.
 On July 6, The Ironton Tribune reported that the court date for Szatkowski and Brunk were in limbo, as their attorneys had asked for and were granted continuances.
 On August 31, Szatkowski pleaded guilty to speeding and possession of marijuana but the charge of Vicodin possession was dropped when he produced a prescription.
 He was fined $140 and additional court costs.

 According to the WWE's wellness policy, a drug-related arrest can lead to that talent's immediate dismissal from the company.
 Then-WWE Vice President of Talent Relations John Laurinaitis released a statement on WWE.com reporting that Szatkowski and Brunk were still eligible to compete on the Raw and ECW tapings in the following days while an investigation conducted by WWE was being undertaken.
 This resulted in Szatkowski dropping the WWE Championship at the live Raw one night and the ECW Championship the next night at the ECW taping.
 Van Dam was subsequently suspended without pay for 30 days, and an on-air segment on ECW was scripted to relay this suspension to the fans.
 The arrest footage itself and a recounting from Szatkowski is seen in the film Nine Legends.